 Attention Horse Riders: Please use only weed-free pelleted feed for horses or purchase hay from the Empire Ranch headquarters, since import of weeds is a major concern in the Protected Area.
-Here is more information on horseback riding and ethics at Churn Creek.

 This protected area is open to hunting and horses can be brought in for hunting.
 Please refer to the Hunting and Trapping Regulations for more information.

 Facilities Available at this Park